SJern/slamk/README.md

 ## Minimum Viable Product

-Slamk is a web application inspired by Slack that will be built using Ruby on Rails and React.js.
+Slamk is a web application inspired by Slack that will be built using Ruby on Rails, React.js and WebSockets.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login